-The idea between qui tam whistleblower lawsuits is that there is too much fraud and deceit for the government to find.
+The idea between qui tam whistleblower lawsuits is that there are too much fraud and deceit for the government to find.
 Therefore, the government provides an incentive, a percentage of the recovery, to induce individuals who know of fraud to come forward and disclose the wrongs.
 The qui tam laws provide legal protections for those people who risk their careers by providing information on wrongful practices of their companies to a government agency.
 Companies who wrongfully terminate or punish an employee must rehire the employee, pay any lost wages and damages, and also pay punitive damages, fines, and legal fees for retaliating against a whistleblower.

 The qui tam litigation process